CarsonScott/Dual-Process-Reinforcement/README.md

 ### Overview

-The following paper describes an AI system that adaptively switches how it thinks, reasons, and acts in order to maximize cumulative reward.
+This paper describes an algorithm for an intelligent agent that adaptively changes its thought processes to maximize cumulative reward.
+It has two different "styles" of thought, which are both useful at achieving certain tasks.

 * * *